-- 1 All vehicles and equipment shall conform to all safety conditions and State regulations Said vehicles shall be in safe and operable condition.
+- 1. All vehicles and equipment shall conform to all safety conditions and State regulations.
+Said vehicles shall be in safe and operable condition.
 No employee shall operate any unsafe vehicle declared unsafe by Director of Automotive Services or his qualified representative. - 2.
-It shall be the obligation of each employee to immediately report any damage or malfunction of the vehicle assigned to the employee.

-C. Sanitary Conditions.

-The City shall provide and maintain sanitary conditions in all facilities, including toilets, areas of employment and designated eating areas.

-D. The City will make every effort to provide for the safety of its employees, and at the discretion of the Department Director, will, where necessary, send two (2) employees into dangerous work situations.

-E. When temperatures reach extremes which make it dangerous to employees' health. employees shall be permitted to take a reasonable break for recuperative purposes at the discretion of the Director.
+It shall be the obligation of each employee to immediately report any damage or malfunction of the vehicle assigned to the employee to their immediate supervisor and/or the motor pool. - C. Sanitary Conditions.
+The City shall provide and maintain sanitary conditions in all facilities, including toilets, areas of employment and designated eating areas. - D. The City will make every effort to provide for the safety of its employees, and, at the discretion of the Department Director, will, where necessary, send two (2) employees into dangerous work situations. - E. When temperatures reach extremes which make it dangerous to employees health, employees shall be permitted to take a reasonable break for recuperative purposes at the discretion of the Director.
+Building closings under this paragraph shall be at the discretion of the Business Administrator of the City.

-F. Uniforms.
+F. Uniforms